How to Start Your Own Blog

 - Promote other people’s products or services – this is also called “affiliate marketing.”
 You can become an Amazon affiliate or join any type of affiliate program you want.
 Or you can simply promote someone else’s stuff and earn a commission.
 This is something you can do right away.

 - Advertising – another way to monetize right away is to sell advertising space to your blog.
 When you build a huge audience, other businesses will come to you, wanting to buy ad space from you.
 A simple way to get started is to do Google Adsense.
 This program finds the ads that your audience will appreciate, and they put the ads on your site for you.
 All you do is place the Google Adsense code on your blog and let Google do the heavy lifting.
 You simply collect the payments.
-I have a guide that shows you how to place Google Adsense on your blog here.
+I have a guide that shows you how to place Google Adsense on your blog and how to make money blogging.

 - Sell your own products/services – you may already have something in mind here.
 If not, that’s okay.
 Build your audience and they will let you know what they want you to provide them.